-Figure 3.14: Probability of all CUs being above their lower benchmark of Sgen along a gradient in aggregate abundances within bins of 200 fish for two different stock recruit model options (Ricker and Ricker_priorCap) as well as a model averaged case (Combined) in which results from both stock recruit models were equally weighted.
+Figure 3.14: Probability of all CUs being above their lower benchmark of Sgen along a gradient in aggregate abundances within bins of 200 fish for two different stock recruit model options (Ricker and Ricker_priorCap) as well as a model averaged case (Combined) in which results from both stock recruitment models were equally weighted.
 Results are derived from projections over 30 years and 20,000 MC Trials.
 Each dot is the proportion of MC trials where all CUs were > lower benchmarks.
 Candidate LRPs at p=0.5 (yellow) and p=0.66 (blue), 0.90 (green), and 0.99 (orange) are highlighted.

 Generational average spawning abundance (based on a 3-year geometric mean) remained above the projection-based LRP derived using the Ricker model with a probability threshold of p = 0.5 for most years between 2000 and 2020.
-There were two years in which aggregate spawning abundance dropping below the LRP: 2006 and 2007 (Figure 3.15.
+There were two years when aggregate spawning abundance decreased below the LRP: 2006 and 2007 (Figure 3.15).
 In comparison, when projection-based LRPs were derived using the Ricker_priorCap model with p = 0.5, aggregate spawning abundance remained below the LRP for 11 out of the 21 years.

 Figure 3.15: Three-year geometric mean of aggregate natural-origin spawning abundance for the Interior Fraser Coho SMU (black line) relative to projection-based LRP estimates using two different stock recruitment model formulations, Ricker and Ricker_priorCap, with a probability threshold of p=0.5.
 Forward projections used to estimate reference points were parameterized using available 1998-2020 time series under base model assumptions.